KEY POINTS

 - No outsourcing: Manufacturers must assemble their panels using only their own products.
 This includes everything from PV cells to metal frames.

-- Innovation: Manufacturers must regularly improve their products and processes through research and development (R&D).
+- Innovation: Manufacturers must regularly improve their products and processes through research and development.

 - Automation: Tier 1 manufacturers must consistently produce high-quality products through automated factory processes.

-Tier 2 solar panels are sourced from Tier 2 manufacturers, which share some of these features:
+Tier 2 solar panels are sourced from Tier 2 manufacturers, which share some of the following features:

 - Less experience: Tier 2 manufacturers have operated for two to five years.